systemik/ians-davinci-resolve-scripts/README.md

 ### renderBySuffix.py

-Kind of convenience version of `renderByRegexp.py`.
+This is kind of a convenience version of `renderByRegexp.py`, if you can't be bothered with regular expressions.
 Pass it a string and it will add each timeline with a matching *ending* to the render queue.

-E.g. `renderBySuffix.py 24` will render
+For example, `renderBySuffix.py 24` will render a timeline named `example-timeline-24`, but not a timeline named `timeline-24-example`

-`example-timeline-24`

-but not

-`timeline-24-example`

 **Example:**